Phenikaai/phenikaai.github.io/README.md

-# Phenikaa Applied AI Lab Website
+# Phenikaa AI Lab Website

 This is the website of our academic research group at Phenikaa University.